Take Back Your Power With A Sexual Harassment Lawyer Serving Clients Nationwide

 When you schedule your free initial consultation with the

 Law Offices of Todd M. Friedman, Mr. Friedman will listen to your story without judgment and assess your options based on the available evidence.
 Don’t endure one more day of control and manipulation.
 Call us today at to make an appointment.

 Sexual harassment is not often a lone wolf of a problem in the workplace.
 People who are harassed, and especially those who file lawsuits and then return to work, often face a series of interlocking employment law issues, including

-wrongful termination.
+retaliation and wrongful termination.
 Ongoing sexual harassment can also lead to poor job performance and chronic depression.
 For that reason, it may be better for some victims of sexual harassment to find another job first and then file a sexual harassment lawsuit from the safety of a new workplace.
 That approach, however, may not be realistic for some people.
 Whatever your particular situation, you don’t need to stand for this disrespectful and damaging treatment.
 Contact California attorney Todd M. Friedman and assert your right to a safe work environment.

 Empower Yourself With Information.
 Call Today.

 Seeing a lawyer does not mean you have to file a lawsuit.
 But with the advice of an experienced employment law attorney, you can gain perspective about where you stand and what your next best move might be.

 At the Law Offices of Todd M. Friedman, P.C., you will speak with your attorney directly.
 Todd Friedman’s in-depth case analysis and timely feedback are a tremendous benefit to clients contemplating harassment cases.

 Call our offices at to schedule an appointment with Todd M. Friedman or email us.
 You can also call toll free at .